embengineering/employee-directory/README.md

 How to Run It
 -------------

-In order to run this project, make sure you have VS2013 installed and MSSQL 2012.
-Project is already configured to run with your local IIS -- make sure is intalled too --.
-Database will be created automatically using Entity Framework (EF) Model-First -- once you do at last one request --.
+* Make sure you have at least VS2013 installed and MSSQL 2012.
+* Project is already configured to run with IIS Express.
+* Database will be created automatically using Entity Framework (EF) Model-First (once the application does at least one request).
+* Default Human Resource User (HR) is `hr@demo.com` with password `welcome`.

 How to Generate 30K Records
 ---------------------------